vultr/vultr-csi/docs/nomad/README.md

 ### Components

-To make vultr csi work you need to run two components: csi-controller and csi-node.
+To make vultr csi work you need to run two components:

+- csi-controller
+- csi-node

-csi-controller and csi-node uses the same binary, but different [schedulers](https://www.nomadproject.io/docs/schedulers). csi-controller should be run as service and csi-node should be run as system (==run on every node).
+csi-controller and csi-node uses the same binary, but different [schedulers](https://www.nomadproject.io/docs/schedulers). csi-controller should be run as _service_ and csi-node should be run as _system_ (run on every host).

 See more at Nomad documentation on CSI [here](https://www.nomadproject.io/docs/internals/plugins/csi).